seppacar/AlpataTech-MeetingAppDemo/README.md

 # AlpataTech.MeetingAppDemo
-This repository contains a Dockerized setup for a MSSQL Server database, an Angular frontend, and a .NET Core API.
+This repository contains a Dockerized setup for a meeting organization application which I created during my summer internship at Alpata Technology and Software which consists MSSQL Server database, an Angular frontend, and a .NET Core API.

 ## Prerequisites